BOCK-AI/BAVT/README.md

  - ctrl + shift + v - paste
  - ctrl + shift + c - copy
  - tab - Autocomplete, if enabled.
+ - ctrl + shift + t - for a new tab in the current terminal window.
+ - ctrl + shift + n - for a new terminal window.

 -----